vinky-wang/michelin-guide/README.md

 ## Features

-Use the ...

-- Restaurant Map tab to
+Restaurant Map

-  - visualize Michelin awarded restaurants across the world
+- visualizes Michelin award restaurants across the world

-  - view restaurant information in its pop-up marker
+- summarizes restaurant information in its pop-up marker

-- Restaurant Finder tab to
+Restaurant Finder

-  - search for restaurants matching your selection criteria (Award, Cuisine, and Price Range)
+- searches for restaurants matching the selected criteria: Award, Cuisine, and Price

-  - summarize results in a table and/or further search among results using keywords
+- summarizes results into an interactive table which can be further filtered using keywords

-  - visualize the location of restaurants found across the world
+- visualizes the location of restaurants across the world according to the selected criteria

-  - download restaurant results data as a .csv file
+- downloadable results as a .csv file

-- Restaurant Look Up tab to
+Restaurant Look Up

-  - find more information including Address, Phone Number, Website, and reference to the Michelin Guide article for your entered restaurant name
+- finds more information about a restaurant: Address, Phone Number, Website, and reference to the Michelin Guide article

-  - download restaurant information data as a .csv file
+- downloadable restaurant information as a .csv file

 ### Data

 The dataset was scraped from the [Michelin Guide](https://guide.michelin.com/en/restaurants) by [Jerry Ng](https://jerrynsh.com/author/jerry/). which can be found on [GitHub](https://github.com/ngshiheng/michelin-my-maps).
 Jerry provides an excellent article describing the motivation and scraping process which can be found [here](https://jerrynsh.com/how-i-scraped-michelin-guide-using-golang/).